-The meniscus is a C-shaped piece of cartilage that serves as the shock absorber in your knee.
-It is important to keep your knee stable and to protect the health of your knee.
+The meniscus is a C-shaped piece of cartilage that acts as a shock absorber in your knee.
+It keeps your knee stable and protects the cartilage.
 The meniscus can be torn during a twisting or impact injury to your knee, or it can develop a tear over time from overuse.
-There are 3 main types of meniscus tear treatment we will discuss below.
+There are 3 main types of meniscus tear treatments we will discuss below.

 Signs and Symptoms of a Meniscus Tear

 A torn meniscus can result in either sudden or gradual onset of pain.
-There is often swelling of the knee and severe pain with walking, running, twisting, or moving the knee.
-The pain is usually located one the sides or front of the knee, although it can occasionally be located in the back of the knee.
-Some patients may experience catching, clicking, or locking of their knee.
+A meniscus tear often results in swelling of the knee and severe pain with walking, running, twisting, or moving the knee.
+The pain is usually located one the sides of the knee, although it can occasionally be located in the back of the knee (sometimes causing a Baker’s cyst).
+Some patients with a torn meniscus may experience catching, clicking, or locking of their knee.
 These are referred to as mechanical symptoms.

 Treatment of a Meniscus Tear